Manufacturing Doubt: The 5 tactics of science denial - Part 1

 : Inhofe suggests that the entire idea of climate change was "cooked up" by the United Nations and IPCC scientists, when all investigations into what became known as "Climategate" concluded that there was no evidence of scandal or wrongdoing.[6][7]

-: cherry pickingsee definition - presenting only evidence that confirms your position, while ignoring or withholding an often more significant portion that contradicts it.
+: cherry pickingsee definition - presenting only evidence that supports a conclusion while ignoring or withholding a broader portion that contradicts it.

-: Inhofe cites a single sentence from an email between two scientists where the word "trick" is used.
-The scientist involved explained that the "trick" referred to is just a clever method for making a scientific calculation.[3]
+: Inhofe cites one sentence from an email between two scientists where the word "trick" is used.
+(The scientist involved later explained the term "trick" was just referring to a clever way to make a scientific calculation). more...

 : conspiracy theorysee definition - an explanation for an event or situation that involves a secret cabal of sinister and powerful people, when other less exciting explanations are more probable.